m-chrzan/pw-gra/README.md

 Unit tests for each helper object are found in `testy/<object name>Tests.java`.

-Extended functional of the full `MojaPlansza` implementation can be found in `testy/Testy.java`.
+Extended functional tests of the full `MojaPlansza` implementation can be found in `testy/Testy.java`.